MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-conference-summary-subreport.md

 ## <a name="metrics"></a>Métricas

-A tabela a seguir lista as informações fornecidas no Sub-relatório de Resumo de Conferências.
+A tabela a seguir lista as informações fornecidas no Subrelatório de Resumo de Conferência.

-### <a name="conference-summary-subreport-metrics"></a>Métricas do Sub-relatório de Resumo de Conferências
+### <a name="conference-summary-subreport-metrics"></a>Métricas do Subrelatório de Resumo da Conferência

 <table>
 <colgroup>